Atlas Mountains travel guide

 2 MINUTE SUMMARY

-As if Morocco couldnít get more interesting geographically, with the Mediterranean and Atlantic on one side, and the Sahara on the other, the Atlas Mountains spread their greatness right down the middle.
+As if Morocco couldn’t get more interesting geographically, with the Mediterranean and Atlantic on one side, and the Sahara on the other, the Atlas Mountains spread their greatness right down the middle.
 Like never the twain shall meet.
 Divided into the three sections, the High Atlas in central Morocco, south of Marrakech, are home to Mt.
-Toubkal - the highest peak in North Africa - and its eponymous national park.
+Toubkal and the eponymous national park, the highest peak in North Africa.
 These drop down to the lower peaks of the Anti-Atlas further south, where you can hike to peaks such as Jebel Aklim (2,531m) with spectacular views across to the biggies in the north.
 The Middle Atlas in the far northwest are the backdrop for Fez and Meknes, more set up for daytrips than full on mountain immersion.
 One thing all the mountain ranges have in common: The Berber people.
 Traditional, trusting and tuned in to sustainable, mountain living, they guide you into their world with expertise and nobility.

 Find out more in our Atlas Mountains travel guide.

 What do trips to the Atlas Mountains entail?